New Trump administration rule would weaken protections for transgender people in health care

 “When Congress prohibited sex discrimination, it did so according to the plain meaning of the term, and we are making our regulations conform,” Severino said.

 The National Center for Transgender Equality vowed to fight the proposed regulation.
 “It’s about the right of every American to be treated with dignity when they walk into an emergency room, meet a new doctor, or find the right insurance plan.
-If permitted, this rule will promote ignorance and hate that no American should have to face while seeking care,” said Mara Keisling, executive director of NCTE.
+If permitted, this rule will promote ignorance and hate that no American should have to face while seeking care,” said Mara Keisling, NCTE executive director.

 Diana Flynn, the litigation director for Lambda Legal, a group supporting LGBTQ rights, said “HHS should be in the business of ensuring that people get the health care they need, not providing excuses for providers and insurers to turn people away.”